jfarrington/run_analysis/README.txt

 ==============================================
 DESCRIPTION:

-This function extracts the training and test datasets producing a tidy dataset with the mean and std measurements.
+This function extracts the training and test datasets from the "Human Activity Recognition Using Smartphones Dataset Version 1.0" producing a tidy dataset with the mean and std measurements.
 This dataset is then used to form an independent dataset with the averages of all the values.
 NOTE:Requires dplyr and plyr libraries

 ==============================================